reesebre82/SudokuSolver/README.md

 SudokuSolver Verizon 0.0.1

-CPP Program that automatically solves any Sudoku Problem in seconds.
+C++ Program that automatically solves any Sudoku Problem in seconds.

 This program uses a brute force algorithm to check all possible cases until a solution is found.